-- Prepares the Event Risk Assessment with respect to the Equestrian Events and ensures that resultant actions are carried out - Supervises, or deputises people to supervise the erection and dismantling of the equestrian course etc. - Ensures so far as is reasonably practicable that - sufficient equestrian stewards are appointed - o all participants are aware of the Show Safety Plan - o the show jumping course is regularly inspected and complies with
+- Prepares the Event Risk Assessment with respect to the Equestrian Events and ensures that resultant actions are carried out - Supervises, or deputises people to supervise the erection and dismantling of the equestrian course etc. - Ensures so far as is reasonably practicable that - o sufficient equestrian stewards are appointed - o all participants are aware of the Show Safety Plan - the show jumping course is regularly inspected and complies with BSJA safety guidelines for course design.

-Trade Stand Organiser
+Trade Stand Organiser (Trade Stand Manager)